frankie-2nfro-com/football_match_outcome_prediction/README.md

 # AiCore Project #3 - Football Match Outcome Prediction

 ## Milestone 1 - EDA and Data Cleaning
 In this project, I start with three data source files namely Result csv for several football leagues, Matches information csv and Team information csv.
 And in this milestone, I will try to experience the EDA and clean up procedures.
+Although the data in this stage is not rich enough, it could be a very good starting for learning the process of understanding data in order to get a best results.
+I will try to understand the Data with some descriptive statistics.

 ### Data source files
 #### 1) Football.zip